Mashing Without Code

 Eyes and Ears on Site

-Information Aesthetics, a consistently clickable and notable blog, has Fernanda Viégas reporting back from the InfoVis Conference in Sacremento this week.
-She has posted a geat summary of the keynote address by Matthew Ericson.
-Brent Fitzgerald blogged yesterday about the panel that he, Fernanda, Martin Wattenberg and Hans Rosling are presenting as well.
-Taking a …
+Information Aesthetics, a consistently clickable and notable blog, has Fernanda Viégas reporting back from the InfoVis Conference in Sacramento this week.
+She has posted a great summary of the keynote address by Matthew Ericson.
+Brent Fitzgerald blogged yesterday about the…

 Taming the RSS Beast